 You could, of course, go completely minimal and have nothing but side lamps.
 It’s up to you!

 Rather than tying to design your dream bedroom in a weekend, break the process into steps.
 The first is to remove clutter, either give it away, eBay it or bin it.

 Next, decide on a colour scheme.
 It’s best to pick 3 or 4 colours.
 Don’t worry if you feel limited as you can always use multiple shades of each colour.

 While you don’t have to draw a floor plan, doing one will make it easier to design your dream bedroom.
 As you’ll easily be able to try different furniture and layouts.
 You’ll want to use SmartDraw as it’s easy to use and free!

 After picking your colour palette, you can start to experiment with furniture, art and accessories.
 With each of these, the less the better.

-Remember there’s nothing stopping you from changing art and accessories a few times a year – even if you just rearrange them slightly.
+Remember nothing is stopping you from changing art and accessories a few times a year, even if all you do is a slight rearranging.
 Usually, the smallest thing can have the largest impact, and this is abundantly clear when trying to design your dream bedroom.